Court also invalidates USDOJ conditions on law enforcement grants

 About the Ruling

 Today’s ruling from Judge William H. Orrick found that the conditions the Trump administration was trying to place on certain law enforcement grants are unconstitutional, that San Francisco is in compliance with section 1373, and that section 1373 is itself unconstitutional.
 The court granted an injunction prohibiting the grant conditions from being applied in San Francisco and California.
-He also nationwide injunction, but stayed its application in places outside of the California pending review by the Ninth Circuit Court of Appeals.
+He also granted a nationwide injunction but stayed its application in places outside of California pending review by the Ninth Circuit Court of Appeals.

 Herrera filed the lawsuit on Aug.
 11, 2017 in a coordinated approach with California Attorney General Xavier Becerra.
 The state of California filed suit shortly after.
 Today’s ruling covers grant conditions for fiscal 2017 Edward Byrne Memorial Justice Assistance Grants.
 Herrera filed a separate case on Aug.
 22, 2018 over similar conditions the Trump administration is trying to place on fiscal 2018 grants.

 San Francisco had faced the prospect of losing more than $1.4 million in Byrne JAG funds for fiscal 2017.
 A similar amount is at stake for fiscal 2018.
 The federal government has not disbursed San Francisco’s 2017 funds yet.
 San Francisco uses these funds for a variety of important law enforcement purposes, including programs designed to reduce recidivism, provide alternative forms of prosecution or enable treatment for underserved populations.
 Some examples include:

 - Law Enforcement Assisted Diversion – an innovative approach to improve public safety by connecting appropriate low-level drug offenders with services

 - Drug Court Prosecution – connects defendants who have substance abuse problems to treatment in the community to reduce recidivism and find appropriate legal outcomes